soumya997/100DaysofDSA/Day_6/README.md

 }

 ```
-- different ways of knowing the size of a vector
+## different ways of knowing the size of a vector:
 ```cpp
 int main(){
     vector<int> v;